mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 < Tenant Network > --- < Neutron vRouter > --- < External Physical Router > --- < Internet >
 {% endhighlight %}

-The first important fact is that when the instance does not have a floating IP associated (in other words, is using default tenant vrouter SNAT) to reach the outside all connectivity works well.
+The first important fact that concerns to the problem is that when the instance does not have a floating IP associated (in other words, is using default tenant vrouter SNAT) to reach the outside all connectivity works well.
 However as soon as a floating IP is associated we can reach up to the External Physical Router but not to the Internet.

 The second remark is that default SDN in RHOSP16 is OpenVirtual Networking (OVN) which replaces the ever lasting Neutron/OVS ML2 plugin which has been there for several years.
 The plugin can operate in two modes: _DVR_ or _NON DVR_.

+Third point is that according to the documentation the _NON DVR_ mode should have been the default.

-A brief explanation of the traffic flows that are shared and that are different between the two:
+Following there is a brief explanation of the traffic flows that are shared and that are different between the two:

   1. All east-west traffic is always distributed no matter which mode we choose.
 That means that if an instance needs to talk to another instnace within openstack there is no need to reach the _gateway nodes_ (which in OVN speak is the analog to a Networker node in pre OVN setups).